Eppo vs Optuna

 - What is this tool?

-- Optuna is a hyperparameter optimization framework for machine learning.
+- Optuna is an open-source framework for automating hyperparameter optimization in machine learning.

 - How much does it cost?